zhanghang1989/PyTorch-Multi-Style-Transfer/README.md

 	- implement your own `nn.Module` in `mynn.py` if need
 	- implement train and evaluate functions base on your need
 	- set up the network as in `main.py`
-* Extending a new experiment (changing the options)
+* Extending a new experiment (requires differet setting)
-	- define the subcommand of the options
+	- define the subcommand of the options in `option.py`
 	- implement the experiment function like `optimize()`
 	- set up the experiment as in `main.py`